okeeffed/cheat-sheets/Advanced-React-Redux.md

 }
 ```

 So why do a new dispatch instead of using next?
 It's to do with the chain that we have.
 We want to ensure it goes back through the entire chain again.
+We want the middleware to be oblivious to what is happening.

 ## 4. Authentication